SlappyPenguin/Sweepmine.TM/README.md

 Note that individual game spots can also be solved using the ungraded programs (see below).

 ## Usage Notes
 For `visualiser.py` usage information, see the final page of attached [`statement.pdf`](statement.pdf).

-Between the creation of the original problem statement and now, `benchmarker.py` has undergone changes.
-It will prompt the user more verbosely for input.
-There is futhermore an easier `simple_benchmarker.py` which only runs normal minesweeper games at fixed presets.

 The graded programs `normal_graded` and `weighted_torus_graded` accept input via `stdin` and write to `data/sweepmine.out`.
 The input to these programs (executed alone by running `../build/normal_graded` etc.) matches the grader expected input in the original problem statement.